Endogenous structural transformation in economic development: A Ramsey growth model with endogenous structural transformation

-This section considers a closed economy in which the social planner makes decisions on resource allocation for production activities within an industrial structure to meet the households' consumption demands and transformation of industrial structure within the given overall structure of the economy.
+This section extends Xing (2023a)'s optimal growth model of catching-up economies to the case in which the social planner makes decisions on resource allocation for production activities within an industrial structure to meet the households' consumption demands and transformation of industrial structure within the given overall structure of the economy.